rhymes-ai/Aria/README.md

 ### Inference

-The total number of parameters in Aria is about 25B, it can be loaded in one A100 (80GB) GPU with bfloat16 precision.
+Aria has 25.3B total parameters, it can be loaded in one A100 (80GB) GPU with bfloat16 precision.

 Here is a code snippet to show you how to use Aria with Hugging Face Transformers.